Probiotics for Horses: Gut Health, Digestion, and Performance

 Can gut health affect feed efficiency?

 Yes.
-Gut health plays a major role in how effectively a horse converts feed into usable energy.
+Gut health determines how effectively a horse converts feed into usable energy.

 Does hindgut fermentation affect weight maintenance?